Manifolds with kinks and the asymptotic behavior of the graph Laplacian operator with Gaussian kernel: Introduction

+\end{enumerate} Moreover, if $\alpha \in (0,1]$, then $\sqrt{n}$ can be replaced by $n$ in the two previous asymptotic assumptions. \end{theorem}

+Of course, Theorem \ref{th:3} also holds when $M$ is a smooth submanifold with kinks of an Euclidean space $\setR^D$, in which case $\mathcal{D}$ must be replaced by the first-order operator obtained in Theorem \ref{th:2}.

-Note the difference in the sufficient condition between (1) and (2) : the former doesn't depend on the tail decay rate of $f(X),$ whereas the latter does.
+Note the difference in the sufficient condition between \textit{(i) }and \textit{(ii)} above : the former doesn't depend on the tail decay rate $\alpha$ of $f(X),$ whereas the latter does.

-We obtain Theorem \ref{th:2} in Section \ref{sec:concentration} through concentration estimates.
-Such estimates --- studied in e.g.~\cite{Hein2005,belkin+,AnderssonAvelin} --- quantify the error in approximating the Gauss operator by the graph Laplace operator.
-Our results generalize this line of work in two key directions:
+We obtain Theorem \ref{th:3} in Section \ref{sec:concentration} through concentration estimates.
+Such estimates --- studied in e.g.~\cite{Hein2005,belkin+,AnderssonAvelin} --- quantify the error in approximating the Gaussian operator by the graph Laplace operator.
+Our results generalize this line of work in two key directions :

-\begin{enumerate} \item We work in the setting of Riemannian manifolds with kinks, whose singularities can be significantly more severe than those of manifolds with boundary considered in \cite{belkin+}. \item Unlike most previous works, we do not assume that the function $f : M \to \mathbb{R}$ is bounded.
-In particular, our results hold on noncompact manifolds provided they have finite total volume. \end{enumerate}
+\begin{enumerate}[label=(\roman*)] \item We work in the setting of Riemannian manifolds with kinks, whose singularities can be significantly more severe than those of manifolds with boundary considered in \cite{belkin+}. \item Unlike most previous works, we do not assume that the function $f : M \to \mathbb{R}$ is bounded.
+In particular, our results hold on noncompact manifolds with finite total volume. \end{enumerate}

 Regarding point (2), previous concentration bounds rely on Hoeffding's or Bernstein's inequalities for bounded random variables.
 In contrast, we employ more general forms of these inequalities that are applicable to subgaussian or subexponential random variables with appropriate tail decay.

-Let us conclude by mentioning that Theorem \ref{th:2} guided us to choose the bandwidth parameter $t>0$ correctly in the numerical experiments presented in Section \ref{sec:numerics}.
+Let us mention that Theorem \ref{th:3} guided us to choose the bandwidth parameter $t>0$ correctly in the numerical experiments presented in Section \ref{sec:numerics}.